stephentuso/welcome-android/README.md

 Contributing
 ============

 Feel free to open a PR to add a feature or fix a bug, all contributions are welcome.
+Please read the [contribution notes](https://github.com/stephentuso/welcome-android/CONTRIBUTING.md).

 All new development takes place on the [dev branch](https://github.com/stephentuso/welcome-android/tree/dev).